It’s the

 programmes).
 This vicious virus has been described as the biggest threat to PCs

 for both business and home users.
 It’s really nasty.
-Usually it

 will infect a computer by opening an email with the virus attachment or embedded